Feral fallow deer

 - Although time-consuming and labour-intensive, ground shooting is most effective and humane technique to reduce feral deer populations.
 Such shooting is usually done at night from vehicle with spotlights.

 - Helicopter shooting is effective in inaccessible areas such as broadacre crops, swamps and marshes.
 However, most new deer populations in Queensland are at comparatively low densities and in areas of thick cover where helicopter shooting is unlikely to be economical.
 Helicopter shooting also risks disturbing and dispersing deer populations.

 - Traps must be monitored and deer promptly tranquilised or euthanased after trapping.
 Deer mortalities of 3-7% post-trapping have been recorded in US studies, and animal welfare issues must be considered when using this method.

-- Trapping may be option for deer control in some circumstances.
+- Trapping may be option for feral deer control in some circumstances.
 Simplest form involves self-mustering trap.

 - Exclusion fencing while expensive, can be an effective method of protecting intensive agriculture from feral deer impacts.

-- Fallow deer is a restricted invasive animal under the Biosecurity Act 2014.
+- Feral fallow deer is a category 3, 4 and 6 restricted invasive animal under the Biosecurity Act 2014.